-Indeed, for many consumers, mobile devices are a constant companion with powerful benefits.
+For many consumers, mobile devices are a constant companion with powerful benefits.
 Among global respondents, 74% say they appreciate the freedom of being connected anywhere, anytime, and 70% strongly or somewhat agree that their mobile device has made their life better.
-This constant connectivity has changed the nature of connections.
-Fully two-thirds of global respondents (66%) strongly or somewhat agree that electronic interactions are replacing face-to-face ones, and almost half (47%) say they’d rather text than talk.
-In fact, interactions are turning into transactions.